We are 1% of the way to our Christmas goal!

 Meeting needs

-Caring for the Rescued
+Caring For The Rescued

 When they come into our care, rescued children are just beginning to recover and find freedom.
 Most are malnourished, sexually abused, and scared, so we start by meeting their immediate needs.
 After children are rescued, they are immediately given a nutritious meal and medical attention.
 Indian pastors counsel the children and help them cope and heal from the trauma they’ve been through.
 Some of the children are housed in our main campus where partner pastors, counselors, and volunteers live amongst them, dedicating their lives to the healing and growth of these children.
 Additionally, the majority of our children are housed in village churches where countless pastors throughout India have opened up their homes and local churches to several children at a time.